-Typically, the final determination of fault is not made at the scene of the accident, although the police officer may take down some rough notes.
-Later on, once they have gathered all the relevant information, they will write up the final draft of the report, and make their final determination of fault.
-This is usually completed within about five days of the accident.
+The final determination of fault is not usually made at the scene.
+Once the officers have gathered the relevant information, including photographs and witness statements, they will make a determination of fault and finalize the report.
+This is usually completed within about five days.

 How Does the Police Report Affect My Case?